zhXchD/tp/docs/UserGuide.md

 #### Finding contacts: `findc`

-Finds a list of contacts or journal entries that satisfy the requirements on particular fields given by the user.
+Finds a list of contacts that satisfy the requirements on particular fields given by the user.

 Aliases: `findc`, `fc`